troyvassalotti/troyv.dev/src/posts/an-abandoned-website.md

 - It's only a few pages.
 - Not a lot gets reused.

-Only later in the build process did I realize those were shortcomings, but once I understood the way the directory structure works in Hugo it all made sense and I was able to make it work for me.
+Only later in the build process did I realize those were shortcomings, but once I understood the way the directory structure works in Hugo it all made sense, and I was able to make it work for me.

 Honestly, the hardest parts became the following:
 1. Getting the favicon to appear when in the root directory (I gave up and put it in the `/img/` directory instead).